William J. Jameson Law Library

 Every year, we put together a list of suggestions from faculty, staff and students of books, law and non-law, to dig into over the summer.
 Take a look at this year's summer reading list.

-Our new self-checkout system makes checking out books faster and easier than ever!
+Our self-checkout system makes checking out books fast and easy!
 Just enter your Griz Card ID number, scan your items and you're finished.

 You can also use the meeScan app to check out items using our phone.
 To get started, install the meeScan app from your app store and login with your NetID and check out items where you find them.